 Filing your claim as soon as possible is important for a number of reasons.
 First, it ensures that you meet the statute of limitations and protect your right to compensation.
 Second, the statute of limitations helps you file before evidence suffers any damage or becomes lost, and witnesses are still available to give testimony.

 After a truck accident, you can feel scared, disoriented, and confused.
 Since trucks are large vehicles, they have the likelihood of causing serious damage to the average motor vehicle.
-If you are suffering from severe injuries or your vehicle sustained heavy damage, you should always call 911 immediately after the accident.
+If you are suffering from serious injuries or your vehicle sustained heavy damage, you should always call 911 immediately after the accident.
 Seek medical attention immediately and do not put yourself in further danger at the scene of the crash.

 If you can move around safely and without further injury, you may want to take steps to preserve evidence after the collision.
-Collecting this information can help your lawyer investigate your claim and support your credibility.
+Collecting this information can help your accident lawyer investigate your claim and support your credibility.